-Individuals between the ages of 10 and 19 years old are considered adolescents, which is part of the process of growing up and involves one's physical, changes in sexual, psychological, and social development.
-These natural changes among adolescents put their health and wellbeing at high risk (Adolescent health, 2022).
-Adolescents make up 16% of the world's population, about 1.3 billion worldwide (UNICEF, 2022).
-Globally, around 1.2 million adolescents aged 10-19 years old die each year, with over 3,000 adolescents aged 10-19 years old dying every day from primary preventable causes.
-Low- and middle-income nations are where more than two-thirds of these deaths have taken place.
-The major cause of death for adolescent girls aged 10-19 years old is maternal mortality (WHO, 2017).
+Individuals between the ages of 10 and 19 are considered adolescents, which is the process of growing up and involves changes in one's physical, sexual, psychological, and social development.
+These natural changes among adolescents put their health and well-being at high risk (WHO, 2022).
+Adolescents make up 16% of the world's population, or about 1.3 billion worldwide (UNICEF, 2022).
+Globally, around 1.2 million adolescents aged 10-19 years die each year, with over 3,000 adolescents aged 10-19 years dying every day from primary preventable causes.
+In low- and middle-income nations, more than two-thirds of these deaths took place.
+The major cause of death for adolescent girls aged 10-19 was maternal mortality (WHO, 2017).

-In Nepal, there are over 6.0 million adolescents, making up 24% of the total population.
-Among them, 75% of married women were married before the age of 19, and 16% before the age of 15 (UNICEF, 2019).
-Adolescents are a more vulnerable population than other age groups, with many sexual and reproductive health concerns such as gender inequality, sexual coercion, early marriage, polygamy, female genital mutilation, unplanned closely-spaced pregnancies, pregnancies, abortion, and sexually-transmitted infections like human immunodeficiency virus/acquired immunodeficiency syndrome (HIVAIDS) (WHO, 2019).
+In Nepal, there are over 6.0 million adolescents or 24% of the total population.
+Among them, 75% of married women were married before the age of 19, and 16% were before the age of 15 (UNICEF, 2019).
+Adolescents are more vulnerable populations than other age groups, with many sexual and reproductive health concerns such as gender inequality, sexual coercion, early marriage, polygamy, female genital mutilation, unplanned pregnancies, closely spaced pregnancies, abortion, and sexually transmitted infections like human immunodeficiency virus/Acquired immunodeficiency syndrome (HIV/AIDS) (WHO, 2019).
 Sexual and reproductive health is a key source of concern.
 The majority of adolescents are protected under the Convention on the Rights of the Child as minors up to the age of 18.
-However, their vulnerabilities and needs are frequently neglected, and they lack adequate awareness and understanding.
-Therefore, the chances of sexually-transmitted infections (STIs), teenage pregnancy, and unsafe abortions are significantly greater among adolescents (UNFPA, 2016).
+However, their vulnerabilities and needs are frequently neglected, and they lack adequate awareness and understanding of these.
+Therefore, the chances of getting sexually transmitted infections (STIs), teenage pregnancy, and abortions unsafe are significantly greater among adolescents (UNFPA, 2016).

 Sexual and reproductive health is concerned with the growth of life and personal relationships.
-It is the state of one's physical, emotional, and social wellbeing in all matters involving the reproductive system (Shiferaw et al., 2014).
+It is the state of one's physical, emotional, and social well-being in all matters involving the reproductive system (Shiferaw et al., 2014).
 Communication between adolescents and their parents is essential for improving sexual and reproductive health consequences for adolescents.
+Adolescent-

-Adolescent parents can influence their children's sexual development by modeling healthy sexual conduct and teaching them how to make wise decisions for themselves.
-By talking to and educating their children about sexuality, parents can support their children by reducing their sexual risk-taking behaviors.
+Parents can influence their children's sexual development by modeling healthy sexual conduct and teaching them how to make wise decisions for themselves.
+By talking to or educating their children about sexuality, parents can support their children in reducing sexual risk-taking behaviors.
 Parents are one of the most important safeguards for the health of adolescents.
-They have a significant influence on the attitudes and actions their kids take concerning their health, especially sexual and reproductive health (SRH) Protecting their children from harm is mostly dependent on parental guidance and information about sexuality-related risks, including the development of attitudes and values around sexuality and the decrease of risky behaviors.
-They could be a useful source of SRH information for their children (Bastien et al., 2011)
+They have a significant influence on the attitudes and actions their kids take concerning their health, especially sexual and reproductive health (SRH).
+Protecting their children from harm is mostly dependent on parental guidance and information about sexuality-related risks, including development of attitudes and values around sexuality and the decrease of risky behaviors.
+They could be a useful source of SRH information for their children (Bastien et al., 2011).